unstable-frosty/Panthers-2025-repo/src/README.md

 As soon as the robot starts, it goes into a steering recentering mode where it makes sure the steering angle is 0 in the start to ensure reliable control in the run.
 The robot turns fully to the left and then fully to the right twice and records the max angle position in both directions and calculates the middle point.
 This center position is saved and used in the code as a reference for all steering corrections throughout the run.
 Without this step, the robot may drift due to misalignment.
 Doing this in the start ensures symmetry in steering.

 - ### Straight movement using the Gyro
-Once the center point is determined, the robot begins moving forward using only the gyro control. it keeps comparing the current heading angle from gyro to a target angle which is set to 0 from the start.
+Once the center point is determined, the robot begins moving forward using only the gyro control.
+It keeps comparing the current heading angle from gyro to a target angle which is set to 0 from the start.
 A PD algorithm (proportional-derivative) is used to calculate and readjust the steering.
 All sensor reading (ultrasonic, gyro) in exception to the colour sensor are passed through a low-pass filter to reduce abrupt fluctuations to smoothen the car movement.

 error = target - currentAngle